brycewray/hugo-site/content/posts/2024/01/its-tri-state-switch-time/index.md

 I did find a number of excellent articles about such a switch, especially [this one which Aleksandr Hovhannisyan issued last November](https://www.aleksandrhovhannisyan.com/blog/the-perfect-theme-switch/).
 Still, in the end, I found many of their code samples a bit much for me to follow, so I ended up making a simpler (albeit not all that [DRY](https://www.baeldung.com/cs/dry-software-design-principle)) version.

+**<span class="red">Update, 2024-01-31</span>**: After a few days with the code in this post's [original form](https://github.com/brycewray/hugo-site/blob/d7e69ca7696738f226ce0c072a70fc63ecf1ea70/content/posts/2024/01/its-tri-state-switch-time/index.md), I saw the additional need to show a visitor *which* state was in use (*e.g.*, it might not be readily apparent whether one was viewing auto mode), so I revised the post and code accordingly.
+{.box}

 ## (Some of) the code

+The code involves multiple files, and each contains plenty of items that have nothing to do with our subject.
+Instead, what follows are the parts which *are* necessary for the tri-state switch's functionality and appearance.

 First, the HTML[^noJS] for the site's header template (**not** the `head`, of course):

 [^noJS]: The `div`'s use of the `nScrHidden`  styling class is a [graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation) measure.
 It hides the switch if JavaScript is disabled, blocked, or otherwise non-functional when a user views the page.
-I'd followed the same practice with the previous toggle.
+I'd followed the same practice with the previous toggle.Here's the relevant part from the header template:

 ```html{bigdiv=true}
 <!--